Mbaye Diagne (footballer): Galatasaray

 On 31 January 2019, Galatasaray announced the signing of Diagne for a transfer fee of €10 million, signing a contract until 31 August 2022.
 He made his debut for the club on 10 February 2019, in a match against Trabzonspor, scoring the opening goal from a penalty in a 3–1 win.

 Diagne netted his first hattrick for the club in a 3–0 win against Yeni Malatyaspor.
 He later scored braces against Kayserispor and Çaykur Rizespor, thus keeping him in first place among top scorers in Süper Lig that season.
 On 15 May, he scored a late goal in a 3–1 win against Akhisarspor in the Turkish Cup final, marking his first trophy with Galata.
 Diagne eventually finished the season as top scorer of the league, with a total of 30 goals, as Galatasaray won the domestic treble.

 Club Brugge (loan)

 On 2 September 2019, Diagne joined Belgian First Division A side Club Brugge on loan.

 He missed a penalty for the club in a Champions League match against PSG after ignoring instructions from manager Philippe Clement and was subsequently fined and suspended as a result.

 West Bromwich Albion (loan)

 On 29 January 2021, Diagne joined West Bromwich Albion on loan until the end of the season.
-On April 2021, Diagne scored his second Premier League goal in a 5-2 win against Chelsea.
+In April 2021, Diagne scored his second Premier League goal in a 5–2 win against Chelsea.